shakacode/react-webpack-rails-tutorial/README.md

 **IMPORTANT** Be sure that the path indicated for the QMAKE corresponds to a correct path.

 Then run `rspec` and you should see the tests have passed.

+# Rails Asset Pipeline Magic
+Be sure to see [assets.rake](https://github.com/shakacode/react-webpack-rails-tutorial/blob/master/lib/tasks/assets.rake) for how webpack is invoked during asset compilation.

 # Linting and Code Inspection
 ## Running Lint and CI tasks